Australia Day: 1936–1960s

 The 150th anniversary of British settlement in Australia in 1938 was widely celebrated.
 Preparations began in 1936 with the formation of a Celebrations Council.
 In that year, New South Wales was the only state to abandon the traditional long weekend, and the annual Anniversary Day public holiday was held on the anniversary day – Wednesday 26 January.
+However, it was also a declared a Day of Mourning by the Aborigines Progressive Association and the Australian Aborigines League as a protest against the "Whiteman's seizure of our country".

 The Commonwealth and state governments agreed to unify the celebrations on 26 January as "Australia Day" in 1946, although the public holiday was instead taken on the Monday closest to the anniversary.

 The Nationality and Citizenship Act 1948 came into effect on 26 January 1949, creating Australian citizenship for the first time.
-Previously, the government-approved residents of Australia had only been "British nationals"; now they had both Australian and British nationality.
+Previously, Australian nationals were simply British subjects alongside all other members of Commonwealth of Nations; now they were both British subjects and Australian citizens.

 Historian Ken Inglis wrote in 1967 that Australia Day was not celebrated publicly in Canberra at that time.

 1988: Bicentenary

 In 1988, the celebration of 200 years since the arrival of the First Fleet was organised on a large scale as the Australian Bicentenary, with many significant events taking place in all major cities.
 Over 2.5 million people attended the event in Sydney.
 These included street parties, concerts, including performances on the steps and forecourt of the Sydney Opera House and at many other public venues, art and literary competitions, historic re-enactments, and the opening of the Powerhouse Museum at its new location.
 A re-enactment of the arrival of the First Fleet took place in Sydney Harbour, with ships that had sailed from Portsmouth a year earlier taking part.